yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 ## Introduction

 IPv6 for Azure Virtual Network offers dual-stack (IPv4/IPv6) connectivity, enabling seamless hosting of applications in Azure with both IPv6 and IPv4 connectivity.
 As the exhaustion of IPv4 addresses persists and new networks for mobility and IoT are built on IPv6, Azure's support for IPv6 becomes increasingly critical.

 IPv6 connectivity in Azure allows for flexible deployment of VMs with load-balanced IPv6 connectivity, ensuring connectivity with both existing IPv4 networks and emerging IPv6 devices and networks.

-With features like custom IPv6 virtual network address space, dual-stack subnets, security measures, and load balancer support, Azure's IPv6 capabilities provide scalability, flexibility, and security for modern cloud deployments.
-While IPv6 support continues to expand across Azure services, limitations exist, but the benefits of adopting IPv6 in Azure Virtual Network outweigh these constraints, paving the way for future-ready cloud architectures.
+While IPv6 support continues to expand across Azure services, limitations exist and need to be taken into account.

 For further insights into the benefits and limitations of IPv6 integration in Azure Virtual Network, please refer to the following link: [IPv6 Overview](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/ipv6-overview).

 We will present two scenarios for dual-stack deployment with Fortigate in the subsequent sections.
 The first scenario illustrates deployment without an external load balancer, while the second scenario demonstrates deployment with a load balancer positioned in front of Fortigate.